-Why Do Frozen Pipes Burst
+Why Do if You Think Your Frozen Pipes Have Burst

-- For outside meters, keep the lid to the meter pit closed tightly and do not disturb any snow that may fall on it.
+- For outside meters, keep the lid to the meter pit closed tightly and do not disturb any snow that falls on it.

-3. In conditions where the temperature may fall below zero, allow a small trickle of water to run overnight.
+- In conditions where the temperature may fall below zero, allow a small trickle of water to run through your pipes overnight.
 Running water is

 harder to freeze and will only cost about a penny a gallon.